zoey1998/Fundamentals-BME-Design/PrototypingSkills/EDA.md

   + Drill width (20 mil)
   + Clearance (12 mil)
   + These parameters are based on fabrication resolution, power, interference, etc.
+* Single sided boards are far easier to fabricate than double sided boards.
+Use a double sided board only when complexity or noise immunity requires it.
+* Since our holes/vias are not plated through, consider this when routing.
+  + Single sided boards with through-hole components should have copper on the bottom side and components on the top side.
+  + Large packages, such as switches and DIPs ("chips") make it very difficult to solder on the component side.
+Consider routing only to the bottom side to connect to these large packages.
+* Single sided boards can have surface mount components on the "bottom" and through-hole components on the "top".
 * Set auto-routing rules, run auto-router, and fix remaining issues (vias, connecting GND planes, etc.)
 * Adjust individual hole diameters, trace widths, route underneath components,